mrlunk/Raspberry-Pi-Pico/README.md

 ## DST_Daylight_Saving_Time_correction_example.py

-This script is a python script that calculates the final corrected time taking into account Daylight Saving Time (DST).
+This script is a python script that calculates the corrected current time taking into account Daylight Saving Time (DST).

 1. Importing the time module: The time module is imported to use the functions provided by it.